 Do NOT compare yourself to others, embrace YOU.

 Everyone’s bodies are different, nobody is the same (apart from identical twins of course).
 What works for one person may not necessarily work for the other.
 Comparing yourself to others, including friends and family, is common but it leaves us hating ourselves and desiring what other people have.
 Having recovered from anorexia, I have learnt to self-love and love my body.
 I no longer look at my stretch marks and cellulite with disgust but with admiration; they are a part of me.

 Scrolling through social media can also be unhelpful: how many times have you wished that you were ‘that woman’ or ‘that man’ because they seem ‘perfect’?
 Redefine ‘perfect’ because you are perfect the way you are.
 Unfollow social media accounts that may showcase negative attitudes towards food and exercise and follow those accounts that make you feel good about YOURSELF.

 Finally, if you feel that you have an unhealthy relationship with food and/or exercise, please talk to someone.
 That someone can be a friend, sibling, partner, parent or even your GP.
 Maintaining a positive wellbeing can be difficult but it makes such a big difference, both physically and mentally.
 Of course, I still sometimes have bad days but having the tools above really help me to overcome any negative thoughts and establish peace.
 My motto?
 Live your best life!

 Would you benefit from counselling?

-We provide a free counselling service for those in our pharmacy family.
+We provide a counselling service for those in our pharmacy family.
 The service is appropriate for those who are suffering from anxiety, depression, a change in family circumstances that causes distress, bereavement, and other psychological issues.